TPaton82/march_madness/README.md

 - **`migrations/`**: Automatically generated scripts to handle any database migrations

 ### To Do
+- Make teams go red correctly in latter rounds
 - Add proper times to the games
 - Make separate page for analysis
-- Integrate live scores / results using API
+- Integrate live scores / results & time using API